andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

 ### A (very) simple example

-To create a step-function that produces 0 for 2 seconds, and then switches to producing 1 forever,
+To create a step-function that produces 0 for two seconds, and then switches to producing 1 forever,

 ```haskell
 for 2 . pure 0 --> pure 1